 Breaking contact will not only ensure that you don’t come across any unpleasant news about how they are moving on, but it will also limit the possibility of fruitless conversations with her about your feelings and wishes and will give both of you the emotional space that you need to move forward.

 Having a constant reminder of what the two of you once had will do neither of you any good at all.

 After a breakup, it can be all too easy to spend your time remembering the best parts of your relationship.
 Her cute little smile, the way she loved playing PlayStation with you, the sex; all of these parts of your relationship may have been awesome, but try and remember that there is a reason the two of you broke up.

 Try writing down what is on your mind.
-Be objective about it and notice when you are adding moral or value judgements.
-For example, the phrase ‘I currently have feelings of discomfort in my body right now’ is a factual phrase.
-Saying ‘I feel horrible right now’ is placing a judgement on those feelings that you have.
+Be objective about it and notice when you are adding moral or value judgments.
+For example, the phrase ‘I currently have feelings of discomfort in my body right now is a factual phrase.
+Saying ‘I feel horrible right now’ is placing a judgment on those feelings that you have.

 Every relationship comes with bundles of compromises that need to be made in order to keep the peace; so before your breakup, there must have been activities and sides to yourself that you couldn’t really explore.

 Play more games, go be active; explore all those sides to yourself that she never used to like.
 You now have the freedom to be whoever you want to be, to do whatever you want to do; take excitement in that.